9-nine-:Episode 2

 Developer: PALETTE | Publisher: Sekai Project | Release Date: 2019 | Genre: Casual / Visual Novel / Simulation | Website: N/A | Purchase: Steam / Denpasoft

-9-Nine-: Episode 1 introduced players to the sleepy town of Shiromitsugawa and how it got a lit bit livelier after an earthquake shattered a sacred shrine relic and unleashed powerful artifacts.
-These artifacts began bonding with people in town, giving them supernatural powers.
+9-Nine-: Episode 1 introduced players to the sleepy town of Shiromitsugawa and how it got a little bit livelier after an earthquake shattered a sacred shrine relic.
+This event unleashed powerful artifacts that began bonding with people in town, giving them supernatural powers.
 Unfortunately, not everyone used these new powers for good either, which resulted in a killer with the ability to turn people into stone making an appearance.
-This is where the protagonist of the story, Kakeru Niimi steps up to investigate the artifacts and uncover the killer’s identity.
+This is where the story’s protagonist, Kakeru Niimi, steps up to investigate the artifacts and uncover the killer’s identity.
 Kakeru embarks on this dangerous mission at the behest of Sophie, an unknown life-form from a different world who claims to be part of an organization that manages the artifacts.
 However, the real reason for Kakuru’s interest in the artifacts is the involvement of his classmate Miyako and her determination to investigate the artifacts.

 With Kakeru and Sora spending much more time together in this episode, it also means more of the hilarious bickering between them.
 A lot of the dialog between the two is downright hilarious, and quite a few scenes had us laughing out loud.

-Since Episode 2 takes place mainly in the same setting with the same characters, it’s no surprise that most backgrounds and character sprites are re-used.
+Since Episode 2 takes place mainly in the same setting with the same characters, it’s no surprise that most backgrounds and character sprites are also reused.
 However, seeing as the artwork is by Izumi Tsubasu of SakuSaku: Love Blooms with the Cherry Blossoms fame, we are definitely not complaining.
-The game does feature plenty of brand new CGs along with some cute, super-deformed CGs and new animated sex scenes, so there are plenty of new visual elements as well.
+The game does feature plenty of brand-new CGs, along with some cute, super-deformed CGs and new animated sex scenes, so there are plenty of new visual elements.
 9-Nine is also still one of the very few visual novels we have ever played to feature characters with sprites for the front and back of the characters.

-Like the visuals, the track-list for episode 2 is mostly the same as the first episode.
-Although only about six new tracks are on the list, the old songs still sound good.
+Like the visuals, the tracklist for episode 2 is mostly the same as the first.
+Although only six new tracks are on the list, the old songs still sound good.
 The game also still features full Japanese voice acting for everyone, including the main character.
 This extends to the sex scenes, which makes them even funnier, in our opinion.
-The voice acting is brilliant and makes the interactions between Kakeru and his sister even more entertaining as neither of them holds back.
+The voice acting is brilliant and makes the interactions between Kakeru and his sister even more entertaining as neither holds back.
 9-Nine-: Episode 2 again features dual language options, with a choice between Japanese, English, and Chinese text displayed on the screen.
-Also, there is a wealth of sound and dialog options to customize to your liking, and the whole user interface for the game is very straightforward and convenient to use.
+Also, there is a wealth of sound and dialog options to customize to your liking, and the whole user interface for the game is very straightforward and convenient.

 System Requirements